injekt666/SourceRandomizer/README.md

 "{path}\SourceRandomizer.exe" -s "{path}\MyProject" -e ".cs" -c "//" -crlf

 ## Usage
-Currently there are availible 2 tags that you can use to randomize your source code:
+Currently there are availible 2 tags that you can use to randomize your source-code:

 ### [swap]
 ```